 Not only me but also many manga artists have suffered from working with manga editors.
-There was a manga artist who committed suicide after suffering due to the manga editor’s interference and there was also a very talented manga artist who punched a manga editor after the editor continuously forced the artist to make unwilling changes to their works, leading the artist to give up on their career with tears.
+There was a manga artist who committed suicide after suffering due to the manga editor’s interference.
 However, I believe there will be a time when anyone can create manga however they want and share them with many readers through the internet.

-The Kindle version and the Kobo version combines the first and second volumes into one comic book.
+The Kobo version, the Kindle version, the DLsite version, the Toranoana version, the Melonbooks version, and the FANZA version combines the first and second volumes into one comic book

 The revised edition of “PARA'S GAG COMIC” is now on sale.
 If you purchased the book on Amazon before July 2019, it is not possible to renew it unless you request Amazon to do so.
 For iBooks, you can renew it by deleting the existing data and re-downloading it.